Xeno333/1042/README.md

 ## Features

-_See changelog for more compleate list._
+_See changelog for more complete list._

-- Mapgen with 4 biomes (tempeture areas) vast mountins and plains with deep oceans and caves
+- Mapgen with 4 biomes (temperature areas) vast mountains and plains with deep oceans and caves
-- Unique UI with custom HUD and Invintory and in-game settings (on a per-player basis)
+- Unique UI with custom HUD and Inventory and in-game settings (on a per-player basis)
 - Several nodes
 - Working weather system
 - Working tools (with custom system)
-- Ores (Iorn)
+- Ores (Iron)
-- Achivments API
+- Achievements API
 - Some sounds
 - Basic mobs Fish and pigs
-- Basic smelting and crafting recipies
+- Basic smelting and crafting recipes
 - Hardcore mode
 - Crafting
 - Weather sounds